rsdoiel/catfiles-js/README.md

 ```

 So we have a nice module for assembling concatenated content.
 What we are missing
 is a simple wrapper to make a command line version.
-For that I'll creeate _catfiles-cli.js_
+For that I'll creeate _cli.js_
 and add the _bin_ block in _package.json_.